astro-community/xelement/docs/induction/interactivity.md

 ---
 # Client Side Interactivity

-XElement allows you to write your own client-side code either in JavaScript or Typescript.
-Directly inside your Astro files to enhance the abilities of existing HTML elements.
+XElement allows you to write your own client-side code — either in JavaScript or Typescript — directly inside your Astro files to enhance the abilities of existing HTML elements.

 The code that is written and sent to the client is packaged as independent, async `<script type="modules">` modules which are scoped directly to the element in question.